 Name Datatype Description PARTITION_ID INTEGER The numeric ID of the partition.
-PARTITION_KEY A valid partition key for the partition.
+INTEGER or STRING A valid partition key for the partition.
 The datatype of the key matches the type requested in the procedure call.

 The following example shows the use of sqlcmd to get integer key values from @GetPartitionKeys: